 You should be galvanised enough to incorporate a little blog-based research into your training contract hunt – this highly active community expresses viewpoints from all levels of the profession, from in-house solicitors and magistrates to trainees, recently-qualified lawyers, law journalists and aspiring lawyers.

-You can glean a lot of privileged information about firms from people in the know who are not afraid of being candid about their opinions.
-Keeping up with the legal bloggers (as well as Twitter) is also a great way to keep your finger on the pulse of the profession.
+You can glean a lot of privileged information about firms from people in the know who aren’t afraid of being candid about their opinions.
+Keeping up with the legal bloggers is another great way to keep your finger on the pulse of the profession.

-Being informed about current events and issues within the law will help you to make the right decision regarding what firms to apply to.
+Being informed about current events and issues within the law will help you to make the right decision regarding which firms you apply to.

 The LCN bloggers also provide insight and advice from law and non-law students, graduates and aspiring solicitors and barristers.

-So, you’ve conducted some thorough research online and feel that you’ve built a good picture of the firm, and why it’s somewhere that you would like to work.
-Now is time for the most important step – researching face to face.
+So, you’ve conducted some thorough research online and feel that you’ve built a good picture of the firm, and why it’s somewhere you’d like to work.
+Now it's time for the most important step – researching face to face.

 However great a firm may seem on paper, until you meet its representatives you can't know for sure whether it's the place for you.
 There are plenty of ways to get in contact with law firms' representatives, including law fairs, presentations, open days and networking events.